 Cubital Tunnel Release

-Dr Maguire treats moderate and severe cases of cubital tunnel syndrome (ulnar nerve compression at the elbow) surgically.
+We treat moderate and severe cases of cubital tunnel syndrome (ulnar nerve compression at the elbow) surgically.

 The procedure is performed under general or local anaesthesia.
+Ultrasound is helpful to localise the maximum site of nerve compression.

 Endoscopic instruments allow a “minimally invasive” or “key hole” cubital tunnel release to be performed.